As a seller on eBay, it's important to remember that you're delivering more than items—you're also delivering service.

 The buyer hasn't already received a refund via PayPal.

-A case hasn't already been opened for the same transaction (this includes cases under the eBay Money Back Guarantee, PayPal Purchase Protection, or Vehicle Purchase Protection
+A request or case hasn't already been opened for the same transaction (this includes requests and cases under the eBay Money Back Guarantee, PayPal Purchase Protection, or Vehicle Purchase Protection

 Based on delivery estimates, enough time has passed from payment to when a buyer should have received an item.

-Cases that have been escalated and closed in the seller's favor or no one is found at fault.
+Cases that have been closed in the seller's favor or no one is found at fault.
+The defect associated with a request being opened is also removed in this situation.

 If you're sure a case fits the requirements above, and wasn't removed from your seller performance evaluation, please contact us.

-eBay values sellers who provide excellent customer service.
-In general, cases closed without seller resolution and opened cases won't be removed from the seller's performance evaluation.
+We value sellers who provide excellent customer service.
+In general, return requests, reports of an item not being received, opened PayPal Purchase Protection cases, and cases closed without seller resolution won't be removed from your seller performance evaluation.

-The defect rate won't affect your status until you have transactions with defects involving at least 8 different buyers, or at least 5 different buyers to impact Top Rated status, within your evaluation period.
+The transaction defect rate that results from the opening of requests and cases won't affect your seller status until you have transactions with defects involving at least 8 different buyers, or at least 5 different buyers to impact Top Rated status, within your evaluation period.

-Best practices to help avoid cases from being opened
+Best practices to help avoid buyers opening requests and cases

-Here are examples of best practices that may help prevent cases from being opened:
+Here are examples of best practices that may help prevent buyers from opening requests and cases:

-Send the buyer a message acknowledging when payment has been received, when the item is expected to be shipped, and confirmation once the item has been shipped.
+Send the buyer a message acknowledging when you receive payment, when you expect to ship the item, and confirmation once you've shipped the item.

-Upload tracking or delivery confirmation information as soon as it is available.
+Upload tracking or delivery confirmation information as soon as it's available.

 Accept returns, while clearly outlining whether a restocking fee applies.